Policies, Laws & Rules Search

 RCW 70.92

-Public works Real Estate Law
+Public works Real estate Law

-Buildings built with public or private funds must be built with special provisions for people who are elderly and people with disabilities.
+Requires buildings to have special provisions for people who are elderly and people with disabilities.

 Public Records